zhao07/edx-platform/docs/en_us/course_authors/source/running_course/course_enrollment.rst

 course students can no longer enroll themselves; however, you can still explicitly enroll students.

-When you enroll students, you have options to:
+When you enroll people in a course you have these options:

 * **Auto Enroll**.
-Enrolls any student who already has a registered user account in the course immediately.
-Students who are not registered are enrolled as soon as they register and activate a user account for the same email address.
-As a result, students do not need to complete the explicit course enrollment step.
+When you choose this option, the people who you enroll do not need to complete an explicit course enrollment step.
+Of the list of email addresses that you supply, those that correspond to a registered user account are immediately enrolled in the course.
+Email addresses on the list that do not match a registered user account are enrolled as soon as the account is registered and activated.

 * **Notify students by email**.
-The email message includes the name of the course, a link to the registration page, and a reminder to use the same email address to register that you supplied for the student.
-Whether you choose to send a notification or not, enrolled students see your course on their dashboard when they log in.
+When you choose this option, an email message is automatically sent to each of the email addresses that you supply.
+The message includes the name of the course, a link to the registration page, and a reminder to use that same email address to register.
+Whether you choose to send a notification or not, enrolled students see your course on their dashboards when they log in.

-  An example of the email message that students receive when you select this option follows.
+  An example of the email message that enrollees receive when you select this option follows.

   .. image:: ../Images/Course_Enrollment_Email.png